faceyspacey/tracker-react/README.md

 meteor add ultimatejs:tracker-react
 ```

 This mixin is an upgrade to what `ReactMeteorData` offers.
 Using `TrackerReact` instead you are no longer required to "freeze" alll your reactivity in a single method.
-Every one of your methods which uses reactive data sources (e.g: `collection.find()` or `Session.get('foo')`) *automatically* registers its dependencies and is *automatically* tracked.
-In addition, the `render()` method is also reactive, which means you can use reactive variables outside the `render` method and component's scope and expect it to be reactive.
+Any *reactive data sources* (e.g: `collection.find()` or `Session.get('foo')`) used in your `render` method or by methods called by your `render` method are automatically reactive!
 This replicates the standard helper experience from Meteor/Blaze.
 Enjoy!

 GOTCHA: You must call `.fetch()` on your cursors to trigger reactivity!!